H-class blimp: Operational history

-After test flights at the Goodyear blimp facility at Wingfoot Lake, H-1 was shipped to Rockaway in May 1921.
+After test flights at the Wingfoot Lake Airship Hangar, H-1 was shipped to Rockaway in May 1921.
 During the summer of 1921, H-1 completed six flights and, on its seventh, a hard landing pitched the crew out of the control car.
 H-1 free ballooned as far as Scarsdale, New York where a farmer was able to grab the rip cord and tie the blimp down.
 During the night, hydrogen began leaking from the envelope and by morning it was completely deflated.
 The deflated H-1 was shipped back to Rockaway in time to be destroyed in the hangar fire of August 31, 1921.

 A second H-type was acquired on a Navy contract but supplied directly to the U.S. Army which operated it as the OB-1.
 OB-1 varied in several ways from the H-1.
 The shift from hydrogen to helium lift gas in 1923 seriously degraded the OB-1's performance.
 The OB-1 was damaged on 6 October 1923 and never flew again as the forthcoming TA type airship would meet the training role.
 OB-1 was declared surplus at the end of 1923.